nik21hil/customer-vector-lab/README.md

 **Customer Vector Lab** is a no-code tool to:

-- Upload raw customer CSV data
+- Upload raw customer data
 - Automatically clean and standardize numeric features
 - Generate vector embeddings using PCA
 - Cluster customers using KMeans